 Singapore has a multi-pronged strategy to promote food security, with research and development using modern agriculture technologies playing a key role.
 For example, the Singapore government in late March 2019 announced they allocated a budget of \$105 million for urban food production research in the country.
-The fund is part of the overall \$14 billion budgeted in 2016 for the Research, Innovation and Enterprise 2020 (RIE) plan for Singapore's science and technology research over the next several years.
+The fund is part of the overall \$14 billion budgeted in 2016 for the Research, Innovation and Enterprise 2020 (RIE) plan for Singapore's science and technology research.
 According to local government contacts, Singapore plans to produce 30 percent of its nutritional needs by 2030.